microy/StereoVision/Readme.md

-# PyStereoVisionToolkit
+# VisionToolkit

-Implement a stereovision acquisition and processing library in Python for research purpose.
+Implement a computer vision library in Python for research purpose.

-- Capture live images from two cameras
+- Capture live images from one or two cameras
-- Calibrate the stereo cameras
+- Calibrate the mono or stereo cameras
 - Reconstruct the 3D scene

 Requirements :